Mr. Anthony J. Gugliotta, Jr., Supervisor

 All curricula are aligned with the Standards for Curriculum and Evaluation developed by the National Council of Teachers of Mathematics and with the New Jersey Student Learning Standards.
 A hands-on, activities-based curriculum is used in all the elementary schools, along with manipulative materials that help children develop strong conceptual knowledge and provide them with concrete illustrations of the skills they are learning.
 Students at the elementary have fact fluency benchmarks established by quarter.
 The curriculum includes many problem-solving experiences.

 The study of pre-algebra then follows in seventh grade.
 Some students qualify for Algebra I in seventh grade.
-To be placed in Algebra I in grade 7, a student must accumulate the required number of placement points based upon their results on the PARCC Math Grade 6 assessment, their sixth grade Mid-Year Assessment, their sixth grade End-of-Year Assessment, the Algebra Aptitude test, and their overall average in their sixth grade math course.
+To be placed in Algebra I in grade 7, a student must accumulate the required number of placement points based upon their results on the PARCC Math Grade 6 assessment, their Grade 5 Test of Cognitive Ability, their sixth grade End-of-Year Assessment, the Algebra Aptitude test, and their overall average in their sixth grade math course.

 In grade 8, students who were placed in Algebra I in grade 7 will move into Honors Geometry with Trigonometry.
 Students who were enrolled in Pre-algebra in grade 7 will take either Algebra I or Honors Algebra I. To be placed in Honors Algebra I in grade 8, a student must accumulate the required number of placement points based upon their results on the PARCC Math Grade 7 assessment, their Pre-algebra Mid-Year Assessment, their Pre-algebra End-of-Year Assessment, the Algebra Aptitude test, and their overall average in Pre-algebra.

 At all grade levels, students who fall below district and state standards receive support through the basic skills improvement program, which is designed to help them become better prepared for success in mathematics.